Grace Meigs Crowder

-Grace Lynde Meigs Crowder (August 30, 1881 – January 20, 1925) was an American physician who studied infant and maternal mortality.
-She did early comparisons with the data from other countries and she discovered that childbirth was one of the major causes of death in younger American women.
+Grace Lynde Meigs Crowder (August 30, 1881 – January 20, 1925) was an American physician who studied infant mortality and maternal mortality.
+She did early comparisons with the data from other countries and she discovered that childbirth was the second most common cause of death in younger American women.

-Life
+Early life and education

 Meigs was born in Rock Island, Illinois, on August 30, 1881.
 Her parents were Montgomery Meigs, a civil engineer, and his wife Grace Lynde.
 Meigs had five sisters, one of whom, Cornelia Meigs, became a noted author.

 Meigs was educated at Keokuk High School, before attending Bryn Mawr College, Pennsylvania, where she participated in collegiate athletics.
 She graduated from Bryn Mawr in 1903 with honors.
 From 1904 to 1905, Meigs attended Keokuk Medical College, followed from 1905 to 1908 by study at Rush Medical College, which at that time was affiliated with the University of Chicago.
 Meigs graduated from Rush first in her class.
 During her final two years at Rush, she spent considerable time at the Presbyterian Hospital.
 Meigs gained top marks in the competitive examination for interns at Cook County Hospital, Illinois.
 Her grade average was 87.91, ahead of the second placed student who had an average grade of 81.77.
 Meigs had been the only woman to sit the examination, and, after Anna Blount, was the second woman to attain top marks.